Abhinav-ark/sih_procurement_management_server/README.md

-# NEEPCO Procurment Management Portal Server
+# NEEPCO Procurement Management Portal Server

 This is for Smart India Hackathon 2023.